Exclusive: Australia-U.S. refugee swap again in doubt as officials exit Nauru

 The U.S. government confirmed on Thursday that its refugee intake cap of 50,000 people had been reached with the new intake year not due to begin until Oct.
 1.

-Exemptions could be made for those who have a "credible claim to a bona fide relationship with a person or entity in the United States", following a decision from the U.S. Supreme Court last month reviving elements of Trump's travel ban while it considers the legality of the order.
+Exemptions could be made for those who have a "credible claim to a bona fide relationship with a person or entity in the United States," following a decision from the U.S. Supreme Court last month reviving elements of Trump's travel ban while it considers the legality of the order.

 Given the risky boat journey the refugees in Manus and Nauru undertook to reach Australia, it is unlikely many of them have strong family ties to the United States, experts said.
 The majority of the detainees interviewed on both Manus and Nauru by U.S. officials in April are from Sudan, Somalia and Afghanistan.

-Australia's hardline immigration policy requires asylum seekers intercepted at sea trying to reach Australia to be sent for processing to camps at Manus and on the South Pacific island of Nauru.
+Australia's hardline immigration policy requires asylum seekers intercepted at sea trying to reach Australia to be sent for processing to camps at Manus and on Nauru.
 They are told they will never be settled in Australia.

 Trump's resistance to the refugee deal had strained relations with a key Asia Pacific ally, triggering a fractious phone call with Australian Prime Minister Malcolm Turnbull earlier this year.

-Trump's concession and a series of high-level visits by U.S. dignities has since help mend connections between the two countries.
+Trump's concession and a series of high-level visits by U.S. dignities have since help mend connections between the two countries.

 Australia has already offered detainees up to $25,000 to voluntarily return to their home countries, an offer few have taken up.